Pimping your ride: motor vehicles and taxes

-Under this method you keep a log book and claim up to 70 cents per kilometer traveled for business use.
-There’s no need to keep receipts of actual expenses but you do need a log book to justify the number of clicks you are claiming.
-IRD state that for self-employed people or shareholder-employees that once you do over 5,000 kms in a year you must use the Share of Use method.
+Under this method, you keep a logbook and claim up to 70 cents per kilometer traveled for business use.
+There’s no need to keep receipts of actual expenses but you do need a logbook to justify the number of clicks you are claiming.
+IRD state that for self-employed people or shareholder-employees that once you do over 5,000 km in a year you must use the Share of Use method.
 If you claim mileage then you can’t claim any depreciation or direct expenses unless they are specifically business-related (repairs to the vehicle for damage caused while on the job is probably claimable, but a mechanical breakdown is generally considered a cost of ownership and not deductible).
-Under this method the vehicle is in your personal name and there are no implications when changing vehicles.
+Under this method, the vehicle is in your personal name and there are no implications when changing vehicles.
 This is a great option when business use is a lower proportion of total use or where the vehicle has a lower value.

 Share of Use

-Let’s say that you drive about 25,000 kms each year, and 20,000 of those are business related.
+Let’s say that you drive about 25,000 km each year, and 20,000 of those are business-related.
 That’s 80% of the total use of the vehicle for business.
-If you can substantiate that number (keeping a log book for three months straight every few years is usually sufficient) then you can claim 80% of your fuel, insurance, repairs and so on.
-You can even claim the GST on the 80% of expenses as well as 80% of the GST on the purchase price of the vehicle, and even depreciation.
-Under this method the vehicle is in your personal name, but you may need to pay back depreciation and GST when it is sold.
+If you can substantiate that number (keeping a logbook for three months straight every few years is usually sufficient) then you can claim 80% of your fuel, insurance, repairs, and so on.
+You can even claim the GST on 80% of expenses as well as 80% of the GST on the purchase price of the vehicle, and even depreciation.
+Under this method, the vehicle is in your personal name, but you may need to pay back depreciation and GST when it is sold.
 This is a great option for high-value vehicles or where business use is a high proportion of total use.